Fastdruid/CDTVPiDrive/commands/commands.md

 The intention is to allow anything "different" to run a script or program on the Pi.
 To avoid multiple people doing different stuff I want to keep this as being the single source of new commands.
 If anyone wants a new command for any reason raise an issue and I'll add a "command" in here for it (along with a link if you desire to a repo etc).
 # Notes #

-All commands except one are 7 bytes in length.
+All original commands except one are 7 bytes in length.
 The one exception being 0x81 which is a single byte command.
 The first byte being the command itself followed by 6 bytes that are the options to that command.
+While it turns out the CDTV can send an arbitary length command at the moment the code on the CPLD only allows 7 bytes so until this changes this will remain the limit.

 Some of this has been gathered from a Logic Analyser on the drive, some from WinUAE, some from C4ptFuture and his work on reverse engineering CDTV OS.
 Thanks go to everyone who has contributed, named or otherwise.